Arianny Celeste Rocks A Sexy Sailor Look In New Instagram Pic

 The photo was geotagged with a company name, the Waikiki Yacht Charters.
 It certainly looked like Arianny was having a blast that day, and the bright, blue waters in the backdrop showcased the tropical paradise.

 The model has been doing her fair share of traveling this month.
 In mid-August, she was posting photos from Sardinia, Italy.
-She’s since shared posts from Barcelona, Spain, and Hawaii.
+She has since shared posts from Barcelona, Spain, and Hawaii.